yusefmosiah/choir-scales/docs/ProofOfText.md

 ### 1. Message Contribution and Staking

-- **Staking Requirement**: Users stake a predefined amount of **CHOIR** tokens to submit messages to threads where they are not co-authors.
+- **Staking Requirement**: Users stake a predefined amount of **CHOIR** tokens to submit messages or speculative responses ("specs") to threads where they are not co-authors.
 - **Purpose**: Discourages spam and ensures contributors have a vested interest in the thread's quality.

 ### 2. Collaborative Message Approval

-- **Co-author Review**: Co-authors have a 7-day window to approve or deny the submitted message.
+- **Co-author Review**: Co-authors have a 7-day window to approve or deny the submitted message or spec.
 - **Unanimous Approval**: All co-authors approve, the message is published, and the contributor becomes a co-author.
 - **Denial**: Any co-author rejects, the message is denied, and staked tokens are distributed among rejecting co-authors.
 - **Split Decision**: Mixed approvals result in the message being denied, with tokens intended for approvers returning to the Choir Treasury.